-At the Strasbourg Conservatory, we play together
+At the Strasbourg Conservatory, we play as a team

 Interviews 04.03.2021

 The density of initiatives is very impressive.
-If you take a ratio of population to activity in contemporary music, it is exemplary!
-The city of Strasbourg accompanies this development with a dynamic cultural policy.
-There is an audience, a shared interest in creation and contemporary music.
-Musicians - performers and composers - of a very high standard have been trained at the Rhine School of Arts for several generations.
-Several ensembles specialising in contemporary repertoires were born there, such as L'Imaginaire, Hanatsu Miroir,lovemusic...
-The Percussions de Strasbourg were the pioneers, the spearhead of a whole series of ensembles which today proudly defend creative music.
-The pool of young composers in my class attracts the attention and the ears of all these Strasbourg ensembles.
-One can say that in Strasbourg there is a community of interest in the service of creation, a unique ecosystem.
-Each one digs its own furrow, but there is a real porosity between the ensembles.
-In contemporary music, the individual career worked for a while, it was even set up as a model, but this model is now obsolete, we have to think collectively.
-But that's an important reflex in France: we immediately set someone up as a hero, a star, to the detriment of building a community.
+If you take the ratio of population to activity in contemporary music, it's exemplary!
+The city of Strasbourg is supporting this boom with a dynamic cultural policy.
+There's a public, a shared interest in creation and contemporary music.
+Musicians - performers and composers - of the highest calibre have been trained at the Haute école des arts du Rhin for several generations.
+A number of ensembles specializing in contemporary repertoires have emerged here, such as L'Imaginaire, Hanatsu Miroir,lovemusic...
+The Percussions de Strasbourg were the pioneers and spearhead of a whole series of ensembles now proudly championing new music.
+The pool of young composers in my class attracts the attention and ears of all these Strasbourg ensembles.
+You could say that Strasbourg has a community of interest in the service of creation, a unique ecosystem.
+Each one digs its own furrow, but there's a real porosity between the ensembles.
+In contemporary music, the individual career worked for a while, and was even set up as a model, but this model is now obsolete, and we need to think collectively.
+This is a major reflex in France: we immediately set someone up as a hero, a star, to the detriment of building a community.
 If there are great figures, they must emerge from a shared activity, a collective activity.

 And the conservatory has other projects on the go!

-France Musique The Lips cycle at the 2018 Musica Festival : https://www.francemusique.fr/emissions/le-concert-du-soir/lips-cycle-daniel-d-adamo-65337
+France Musique The Lips cycle at Festival de Musica 2018 : https://www.francemusique.fr/emissions/le-concert-du-soir/lips-cycle-daniel-d-adamo-65337

 Interview by Suzanne Gervais

-Related
+Related links

 buy twitter accounts